how to monetize a blog in 2023

 For example, if you’re blogging about strength training tips, you could establish referral partnerships with local gyms.
 Each time you send a new client their way, they pay you a percentage of the membership fee.

-Your readers take a logical next step to put your advice into practice, other businesses deliver the service – and you get paid for it.
+Your readers take a logical next step to put your blog post advice into practice, then other businesses deliver the service.
+And you get paid for it.
 That’s the beauty of referral partnerships.

 And the best part is, you don’t need a lot of traffic to reach out to businesses and suggest a partnership.